-Upon request of the Commission, the Selectmen and town counsel shall take legal action for enforcement under civil law.
-Upon request of the Commission, the chief of police shall take legal action for enforcement under criminal law.
+Upon request of the Commission, the Hanover Select Board and Town Counsel shall take legal action for enforcement under civil law.
+Upon request of the Commission, the Hanover Chief of Police shall take legal action for enforcement under criminal law.

-Municipal boards and officers, including any police officer or other officer having police powers, shall have authority to assist the Commission in enforcement.
+Municipal boards and officers, including any police officer or other officer having police powers, shall have authority to assist the Commission and its Agent in enforcement.

-Any person who violates any provision of this bylaw, or regulations, permits, or administrative orders issued thereunder, shall be punished by a fine of not more than \$300 each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permits, or administrative orders violated shall constitute a separate offense.
+If it is determined that a violation issue or issues are significant and impactful enough for the imposition of a fine, then by a majority vote of the Commission at a duly posted meeting of the Conservation Commission, the following shall apply2: Any person who violates any provision of this bylaw, or regulations, permits, or administrative orders issued thereunder, shall be punished by a fine of not more than \$300 each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permits, or administrative orders violated shall constitute a separate offense.